-The Protest Project analyzes the people who participate in protest: who are they, what motivates them to protest, and how are they connected to one another.
-Current research on this project focuses on analyzing data collected from activists engaging in protest around climate change, systemic racism, and the American Resistance.
+The Protest Project answers questions about protest participation: who participates, what motivates people to join activism in the streets, and how are protest participants connected to one another (and more).
+Current research on this project focuses on analyzing data collected from activists engaging in protest around climate change, systemic racism, and the American Resistance (x2).

-Through this analysis, we will be able to answer broad questions about protest and activism, as well as those about political engagement, organizational embeddedness, network connections among protest participants, and how protest around contentious issues connect social movements and change over time.
+Through this analysis, we can answer broad questions about protest and activism, as well as about political engagement, organizational embeddedness, network connections among protest participants, and how protest around contentious issues connect social movements and change over time.

 –American Resistance (Columbia University Press, 2019).